nyu-ossd-s20/project-evaluation/The_Lounge_evaluation_1.md

 No, 10 days on average.

 1. Read the conversations from some open and some closed pull requests.
 Is there active discussion on the pull requests? <br>
-They don't really discuss if the pull requests work and adress the issues mentioned in the linked issue.
+They don't really discuss if the pull requests work and address the issues mentioned in the linked issue.

 1. How many pull requests were opened within the past six months? <br>
 324